hiepnguyenduc2005/ResuMate/README.md

 ![cat](https://github.com/user-attachments/assets/08be0fbe-c5d7-492e-b0bd-260a97eb73fe)

-ResuMate is an AI-powered web application that analyzes resumes for technology related jobs, providing personalized eligibility, compatibility assessments and improvement suggestions for undergraduate students seeking for internship and new grad roles.
+ResuMate is an AI-powered web application that analyzes resumes for technology related jobs, providing personalized eligibility and compatibility assessments and improvement suggestions for undergraduate students seeking for internship and new grad roles.

 ## Technologies Used